sd18spring/InteractiveProgramming/README.md

 	sudo easy_install3 pip
 	sudo pip3.5 install pygame

-The project write-up is called reflection
+The project write-up is called reflection.

-The final documents multiple_levels.py
+The final documents final_game.py.
+You play by using your mouse to navigate back to the anemone while trying to avoid the trash.